dlduy33/Amazon-Products-Sales-Dataset-2023/README.md

 - Cassandra: Used as Data Lake
 - Apache Kafka: is applied to the assumption of distributed processing in the ingestion data and load data in the ETL process (the main purpose of learning Kafka)
 - Apache Airflow: Used as a workflow manager, DAG is scheduled to run ETL to Data Warehouse and ETL to Data Mart at 00:00 on Monday (as Kafka, Airflow is used for learning purposes).
+- Docker:
-- Docker: Create Dockerfile with the "apache/airflow:2.6.2-python3.10" image and package all tools above into a Docker compose.
+  - [Dockerfile](https://github.com/dlduy33/Amazon-Products-Sales-Dataset-2023/blob/main/Dockerfile): Create an image and copy all data for Apache Airflow with the "apache/airflow:2.6.2-python3.10" image.
+  - [Docker compose](https://github.com/dlduy33/Amazon-Products-Sales-Dataset-2023/blob/main/docker-compose.yml): Image is used for each tool as follows:
+    - Airflow: apache/airflow:2.6.2-python3.10
+    - Spark: docker.io/bitnami/spark:3.3
+    - Cassandra: cassandra:4.1.1
+    - MySQL: mysql:8.0.34
+    - Kafka: confluentinc/cp-kafka:7.3.2

 ## Process description
 - Data Ingestion: